Paperboy (video game): Reception

 Leadbetter praised the Master System version, calling it "one of the best arcade conversions" available for the system, while noting that the game's only "slight downer" was the music.
 Mean Machines praised the Master System version for its graphics and similarities to the arcade game, while Raze wrote a mixed review for the Master System version.
 Mean Machines was critical of the NES version for its graphics, sound, and controls, and concluded that it was, "A highly offensive product which weighs in as a sadly derisive conversion of a classic coin-op."
 Brett Alan Weiss of AllGame stated that Mindscape did a good job of porting the game to the NES.
 Weiss praised the controls and sound effects of the NES version, but criticized the music.
 Raze considered the Game Boy version to be "Excellent", while Mean Machines criticized its controls, blurry scrolling, and the lack of colorful graphics, which could not be produced by the system.
 ACE noted slightly difficult controls and poor sound effects for the Game Boy version.
 Polish magazine Top Secret gave the Genesis version 5 out of 5 checks, praising the graphics, animation, and music, thus favoring the port over the other contemporary versions.

 The One gave the Amiga version 80% stating that "it's an almost flawless conversion" of the arcade game.
 ACE gave the Amiga version a rating of 878, calling it a perfect conversion of the arcade game.
 Tony Dillon of Commodore User gave the Amiga version an 83 percent rating and deemed it to be nearly identical to the arcade version.
 Gordon Houghton of CVG gave the Amiga version a 69 percent rating, stating that the sound was "arguably better" than the arcade version, but noting the graphics were "jerky" and the gameplay had been altered from the arcade version.
 Houghton concluded that it was "not a bad game, but it's too old and too expensive to deserve greater praise."
 Compute! praised the music and graphics of the Amiga version, but considered the gameplay to be outdated and repetitive.
 Robert A. Jung of IGN reviewed the Lynx version in 1999, and considered it to be a "decent" adaptation of the arcade game.
 Jung noted the "average-quality" graphics and sound, and concluded, "Not a bad game, though not one of the Lynx's best."

-IGN's Craig Harris reviewed a Game Boy Color version and stated that it "is definitely the worst rendition of the game, even beating out the Atari Lynx's waterdown port of the arcade game."
+IGNs Craig Harris reviewed a Game Boy Color version and stated that it "is definitely the worst rendition of the game, even beating out the Atari Lynx's waterdown port of the arcade game."
 Harris criticized the music, the lack of speech audio from the original game, poor collision detection, and an absence of fun.
 Scott Alan Marriott of AllGame praised the Game Boy Color version for its colorful graphics, but noted that the game did not introduce any new changes from the original arcade version, writing, "Those expecting a lot of changes or additions will be disappointed."